 Rooms: Pay attention to the cutey-poo names.
 Cozies, the smallest, are really, really small and best for one person.
 Even the Superior, a notch above, is tight for two, with a queen-size bed and a clever, space-saving sliding bathroom door.
 Moving up a couple price notches, two people can think of sharing a room comfortably.
 And the glamorous little suite I saw, with a slick silver sofa and furry, disco-redux throw pillows that had me humming Donna Summer, was almost spacious with multiple windows and city views a la Rear Window (ask for a high floor).

 Bathrooms have large, glassed-in stall showers, white pedestal sinks, white subway tiles and aubergine wallpaper with a surprising raised surface that was dust-free when I looked.
-But three years from now?

 Cool detail: Hanger rods in the closets light up.